bhushankummar/amazon-mws/README.md

 This API supported Amazon Marketplace Web Service(MWS)'s standard REST-style API that accepts/returns JSON requests and Here is the [API reference] (http://docs.developer.amazonservices.com/en_IN/dev_guide/DG_IfNew.html)

+You can testify API through [Amazon MWS Scratchpad](https://mws.amazonservices.in/scratchpad/index.html) without any installation.

-You can find [examples here](https://github.com/bhushankumarl/amazon-mws/tree/master/examples).
-This will help you for faster implmentation of Amazon Marketplace Web Service's(MWS).
+You can find [examples of JavaScript and TypeScript here](https://github.com/bhushankumarl/amazon-mws/tree/master/examples).
+This will help you for faster implementation of Amazon Marketplace Web Service's(MWS).

 ##### It does supports EcmaScript 5, EcmaScript 6,  EcmaScript 8, TypeScript, async-await, Promises, Callback !
 ##### It supports pure JSON response.